Quintessence-dominated cyclic universe with negative cosmological constant: Negative Solution

-Where $\lambda^2=e^Q$, the quantum potential $Q$ is given by (\ref{conf}), and the dots denote derivatives with respect to time.
-Plotting the periodically repeated behavior of energy density as a function of cosmic time shows that, besides its positivity, it can also reach negative values.
-Negative energy density is proposed in some cyclic cosmological models as a necessary component for transition from accelerated expansion to contraction and then a bounce\cite{negative1, negative2}.
+where the scale factor is given by the ansatz (\ref{a}), $\lambda^2=e^Q$ is the quantum potential $Q$ is given by Eq.~(\ref{conf}), and the dots denote derivatives with respect to time.
+The old positive and new negative $\Lambda$ ansätze have been plotted in Fig.~\ref{fig:cassimir55}(a).
+Figure~\ref{fig:cassimir55}(b) shows the energy density for both the positive $\Lambda$ solution using formula (\ref{vary2}), and the negative $\Lambda$ solution using the current suggested formula (\ref{vary3}).
+The figure suggests that the physical solution is the negative $\Lambda$ one, while positive $\Lambda$ leads to domination of negative energy density.
+The behavior of the physically acceptable $\rho$ also shows that, besides its positivity for most of the evolution, it can also reach negative values in a small neighborhood of the bounce. \quad Negative energy density is proposed in some cyclic cosmological models as a necessary component for transition from accelerated expansion to contraction and then bounce \cite{negative1, negative2}.
 Potentially, it is driven by exotic components like negative phantom energy, negative cosmological constants, or other quantum effects.
-In \cite{negative2}, a negative potential energy has been introduced rather than spatial curvature to cause the transition from expansion to contraction.
-They assumed a potential $V(\phi)$ such that it tends to zero rapidly as $\phi \rightarrow -\infty$, and it is negative for the intermediate $\phi$ before then rises to positive.
+In Ref.~\cite{negative2}, a negative potential energy has been introduced rather than spatial curvature to cause the transition from expansion to contraction.
+They assumed a potential $V(\phi)$ such that it tends to zero rapidly as $\phi \rightarrow -\infty$, and it is negative for the intermediate $\phi$ before it rises to positive.
 Negative vacuum energy is then a different mechanism for getting an oscillating universe where it plays the role of a positive spatial curvature and leads to a collapse as the AdS behaviour is approached \cite{negative4}.
-A possible scenario has been considered in \cite{negative3} as follows: as the kinetic energy density starts to exceed the decreasing positive potential energy density, the accelerated expansion era comes to an end and the decelerated expansion era starts.
+A possible scenario has been considered in Ref.~\cite{negative3} as follows: as the kinetic energy density starts to exceed the decreasing positive potential energy density, the accelerated expansion era comes to an end and the decelerated expansion era starts.
 As the scalar field evolves down the potential, the potential energy density gets sufficiently negative so that the total energy density reaches zero.
-Consequently, the expansion ($H>0$) stops and the contraction ($H<0$) starts.
-The bounce in cyclic models is often driven by a form of dark energy (DE) or other exotic matter with negative pressure, but the total energy density remains positive to allow for the rebound.
-The pressure changes sign in each cycle.
+Consequently, the expansion ($H>0$) stops and the contraction ($H<0$) starts. \quad The bounce in cyclic models is often driven by a form of dark energy (DE) or other exotic matter with negative pressure, but the total energy density remains positive to allow for the rebound.
+Figure~\ref{fig:cassimir55}(c) shows a sign change of pressure in each cycle.
 In cosmic history, cosmic pressure is supposed to be positive in the early deceleration time and negative during the late-time acceleration.
-According to the standard cosmological model \cite{cosmde}, The early universe ($\rightarrow \infty$) is assumed to be dominated by positive pressure while negative pressure dominates in the far accelerating epoch \cite{}.
+According to the standard cosmological model, the early universe (z$\rightarrow \infty$) is assumed to be dominated by positive pressure while negative pressure dominates in the far accelerating epoch.
+Hence, such evolution of pressure from positive to negative can play a key role in explaining the deceleration-acceleration cosmic transit.